stwe/DatatablesBundle/README.markdown

 ### develop

-* The next version (0.3) will support Bootstrap3 and DataTables 1.10.
+* The next version (0.3) will support Bootstrap3, jQuery-ui themes and DataTables 1.10,
-* The server-side processing is optional.
+* an optional server-side processing.

 ### master